creme332/my-odin-projects/battleship/README.md

 > **Warning**
 >
-> On touchscreen devices, you won't be able to drag and drop your ships.
+> On touchscreen devices, drag and drop may not function properly.

 # Features
 - Responsive design.